Graduate Student Spaces

 Questions?
 Please email gradcommons.ok@ubc.ca.

-To access graduate student spaces, please submit the Graduate Student Space Access Request Form below.
+To access graduate student spaces, please submit the Space Access Request form.

 Overview

-• The Graduate Collegium is open seven days a week from 7 a.m. to 11 p.m.
+• The Graduate and Postdoctoral Collegium is open seven days a week from 7 a.m. to 11 p.m.

 • The maximum capacity for the room is 60.